molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

     ###########################################################################
     ###########################################################################
     ################################ Example usage:

-   write_molecules_to_file(list_of_molecules, "path_to_output_file.sdf")
+    mols = [list of BasicMolecules]  # Example list of BasicMolecules molsToFiles(mols, "path_to_output_file.sdf")

 Extracting Atom Environments from Molecules and extract SMILES strings for the environments
 --------------------------------------------------------------------------------------------

 To understand the local chemical environments around specific atoms in a molecule, we can extract the structural environments of atoms within a given molecular graph and output them as SMILES strings.

 .. code-block:: python

     import CDPL.Chem as Chem

-    def print_atom_environments(mols: list[Chem.BasicMolecule]) -> None:
+    def printAtomEnv(mols: list[Chem.BasicMolecule]) -> None:
         """
         Extracts the atom environments of each atom in the provided list of molecules and outputs them as SMILES strings.